Frequently Asked Questions

 - Developing a Campus Culture that Is Diverse, Equitable, and Inclusive

 - Recruiting and Retaining a More Diverse Community of Students, Staff, and Faculty

 - Teaching and Learning How to Live and Work in a Diverse World

-Our university’s ongoing efforts, initiatives, and discussions in all of these directions will constitute an important part of our institutional report.
-These discussions will surely touch on many difficult and hurtful events in our university’s recent history.
-The leaders and members of Cal Poly’s TPR project are dedicated to exploring these topics in an authentic and inclusive way, with an eye toward improvement and progress.
+Our university’s ongoing efforts, initiatives, and discussions in all of these directions have constituted an important part of our institutional report.
+These discussions have touched on many sensitive issues, and the leaders and members of Cal Poly’s TPR project have been dedicated to exploring these topics in an authentic and inclusive way, with an eye toward improvement and progress.

 [See: Cal Poly, WSCUC Accreditation, “Thematic Pathway for Reaffirmation”]